Operation Bad Santa: Police donate presents to family of burglar and the family who originally had theirs stolen

 When she got home she realised there was no error - she had been burgled.

-"The curtains were closed and I had left them open, the front door was open and I just thought 'I've been robbed'," she said.
+"The curtains were closed and I had left them open, the front door was open and I just thought, 'I've been robbed'," she said.

 "I walked into the house and noticed straight off that the TV was gone."

-The burglar had ransacked the house, going through Angela's drawers and cupboards.
+The burglar had ransacked the house, going through the woman's drawers and cupboards.

 Wrapped Christmas presents were stolen from a cupboard as well as the bike she'd bought her son that was under the tree, and most of her jewellery.